unipark00/tekrepo/_posts/2019-04-07-configure-k8s-cluster.md

 ```

 ## Installing a pod network add-on
-* You must install a pod network add-on so that your pods can communicate with each other.
+* You must install a pod network add-on so that your pods can communicate with each other. ([add-on pages](https://kubernetes.io/docs/concepts/cluster-administration/addons/))
 * The network must be deployed before any applications.
-* CoreDNS will not start up before a network is installed.
+CoreDNS will not start up before a network is installed.
 * kubeadm only supports **`Container Network Interface (CNI)`** based networks (and does not support kubenet).
 * If you find a collision between your network plugin’s preferred Pod network and some of your host networks,
   you should think of a suitable CIDR replacement and use that during **`kubeadm init`** with **`--pod-network-cidr`**
   and as a replacement in your network plugin’s YAML.